cloud-ark/kubeplus/README.md

 ## Operator Maturity Model

-As enterprise team build their custom PaaSes using community or in house developed Operators, they need a set of guidelines for Operator development and evaluation.
+As enterprise teams build their custom PaaSes using community or in house developed Operators, they need a set of guidelines for Operator development and evaluation.
 We have developed [Operator Maturity Model](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md) focusing on Operator usage in multi-tenant and multi-Operator environments.
 Operator developers are using this model today to ensure that their Operator is a good citizen of the multi-Operator world and ready to serve multi-tenant workloads.
 It is also being used by Kubernetes cluster administrators today for curating community Operators towards building their custom PaaSes.

 ## Presentations/Talks